republik/plattform/src/components/TeaserFeed/docs.md

 - `bar`: an optional React element for actions.
 - `prepublication`: Whether the teaser is for a prepublished article.
 - `menu`: callout menu
-- `highlighted`: highlight the teaser
+- `highlighted`: highlights the teaser

 Data props:
 - `title`